UM Shore Medical Center at Cambridge

 This plan for conversion of the existing Dorchester hospital to an FMF includes the consolidation of inpatient beds to the existing UM Shore Medical Center at Easton at the time that the FMF opens.
-Planned to open in summer 2021, the new campus will be called UM Shore Medical Center at Cambridge.
-The current hospital property is then proposed to be part of the redevelopment of Cambridge's waterfront, through the efforts of Cambridge Waterfront Development, Inc., a City-County partnership.
+The current hospital property is then proposed to be part of the redevelopment of Cambridge's waterfront, through the efforts of Cambridge Waterfront Development, Inc., a city-county partnership.